-In each case, what the claimant has accepted in their Claimant Commitment is reviewed to determine whether it is appropriate to apply easements to tailor the Claimant Commitment to meet the claimant's current circumstances.
-The commitment must be reviewed when the work-related requirements are restarted.
+In each case, what the claimant has accepted in their Claimant Commitment is reviewed to determine whether it is appropriate to apply easements to tailor the Claimant Commitment and work plan to meet the claimant's current circumstances.
+The Claimant Commitment must be reviewed when the work-related requirements are restarted.
 See Switching-off work availability and work search activities.

 The weekly Work Search Reviews increase claimant contact frequency allowing any barriers to work, more work or more pay to be identified quickly.
-The weekly reviews allow for frequent checking that claimants are meeting their commitments.
+They also allow for frequent checking that claimants are meeting their commitments.

 After the first 13 weeks, 50% of claimants will be seen weekly and 50% fortnightly.
-These work search reviews must also be face to face unless an easement applies to their requirements.
+These work search reviews must also be face-to-face unless an easement applies to their requirements.
 See Switching-off requirements (easements) for Labour Market regime interventions.